Best GLP-1 for Seniors: Safest Options, Real Costs, Medicare, and Top Programs

 What it costs (verified February 2026):

 Why it works for seniors: Willow's physician team designs personalized treatment plans and offers same-day prescription processing.
-The patient portal provides direct messaging to your physician.
-LegitScript-certified for compliance and transparency.
+Direct messaging to your physician via the patient portal.
+LegitScript-certified.
 Optional ondansetron ($30/mo) for nausea management.

 The Brand-Name Route: When to Go Through Your Doctor

-If any of the following apply to you, telehealth may not be your best first step:
+If any of the following apply to you, your doctor is the right first step — not a telehealth program:

-• You have Medicare Part D and type 2 diabetes — Ozempic, Mounjaro, and Rybelsus are covered.
+- You have Medicare Part D and type 2 diabetes — Ozempic, Mounjaro, and Rybelsus are covered today.
 Start with your doctor.

-• You have cardiovascular disease and obesity — Wegovy may be covered under the cardiovascular indication.
+- You have cardiovascular disease and obesity — Wegovy may be covered under the cardiovascular indication, today.
 Ask your cardiologist.

-• You have complex medical history or 5+ medications — An in-person evaluation with an endocrinologist or obesity medicine specialist gives you a higher level of clinical oversight for the initial assessment.
+- You have a complex medical history or take 5+ medications — An in-person evaluation with an endocrinologist or obesity medicine specialist gives you a higher level of clinical oversight.
 You can always transfer to telehealth for ongoing refills.

-I include this section because I'd rather lose an affiliate commission than send you down the wrong path.
+We include this section because we'd rather lose an affiliate commission than send you down the wrong path.
 If brand-name coverage is available to you, use it.
-Your doctor is still the gold standard for complex cases.

 Compounded GLP-1 for Seniors: What You Need to Know

-If you're considering a telehealth program like MEDVi that prescribes compounded semaglutide, you should understand what "compounded" means — and what it doesn't.
+If you're considering a telehealth program that prescribes compounded semaglutide, you should understand what "compounded" means — and what it doesn't.

-What it's not: It is not individually FDA-approved as a finished product.
-Compounded formulations are not FDA-approved and have not been reviewed by the FDA for safety, efficacy, or quality in the same way it reviews brand-name drugs.
+- What it's not: It is not FDA-approved as a finished product.
+Compounded formulations have not been reviewed by the FDA for safety, effectiveness, or quality before marketing, and they are not the same as generic drugs.

-What the FDA has said: The FDA has issued warnings about unapproved GLP-1 drugs used for weight loss and has sent warning letters to companies making misleading claims about compounded semaglutide and tirzepatide.
+- What the FDA has said: The FDA sent warning letters in 2025–2026 to companies making misleading claims about compounded semaglutide and tirzepatide — including a February 2026 letter to MEDVi and a March 2026 letter to Willow.
 This doesn't mean all compounded semaglutide is unsafe — it means you need to choose your source carefully.

 5 Checks Before You Buy Compounded GLP-1 Online